What is Confluent Platform?¶

 A streaming platform provides not only the system to transport data, but all of the tools needed to connect data sources, applications, and data sinks to the platform.

-- It lets you publish and subscribe to streams of records
+- Publish and subscribe to streams of records

-- It lets you store streams of records in a fault tolerant way
+- Store streams of records in a fault tolerant way

 It is used by hundreds of companies for many different use cases including collecting user activity data, system logs, application metrics, stock ticker data, and device instrumentation signals.